 Cats quickly became the stars of folk tales during the sixth century — and even appeared in horror stories.
 In one famous yarn, a cat-shaped stone situated along the 53 Stations in Tokaido represents a woman who was unjustly murdered.
 Naturally, at night the stone becomes alive and engages in what Tezuka calls “fights between this monster cat lady and warriors who were traveling through that region.”

-Continuing with the daredevil adventures, Nordic mythology features Freya, a multi-tasking character who managed to become the goddess of fertility, love, sex, war, magic and, yep, cats.
+Continuing with the daredevil adventures and the history of cats, Nordic mythology features Freya, a multi-tasking character who managed to become the goddess of fertility, love, sex, war, magic and, yep, cats.
 After Thor woke her up from a catnap one day by tearing around in a chariot pulled by bleating goats, she yelled at him.
 As Thor continued his cruise at a quieter pace, he chanced across a couple of kittens named Bygul and Trjegul in a tree.
 He gifted them to Freya, and she used them to pull her own chariot, with local farmers leaving out milk for the cats in a bid to be blessed with a healthy harvest.
 The felines are considered to be the original Norwegian Forest Cats, and the breed quickly popped up on Viking ships as ratters and garnered a reputation for warding off trolls in fairy tales.

 Taking a cue from Freya, Ceridwen was a Welsh goddess who managed to birth a son, Morfran, who looked like a giant black crow.
 Using a magic cauldron and two white cats who acted as her concierges, she rounded up the necessary ingredients and simmered a potion for a year and a day that would cure Morfran.
 But things went awry, and a kid called Gwion benefited from the potion.
 So Ceridwen changed into a Greyhound, an otter, a hawk and a hen to eventually gobble down Gwion once he’d become a grain of corn.
 As this shape-shifting drama unfolded, the cats simply sat there and watched as if gazing at birds out of a window.